 As the popularity of electronic cigarettes has taken off in recent years, more and more 'vapers' have been left uncertain as to the rules regarding travelling by air with their e-cigarettes.
 Indeed, many airlines and airports have only recently provided specific details on their policies.
 This guide aims to make the issues clearer.

 However, it is important to note that rules and regulations can change at any time, so you may want to double check with your airport and airline before you travel if you are unsure about travelling with your e-cigarettes.

 Using e-Cigarettes at UK Airports

-Using e-cigarettes is banned at all but one UK airport: Heathrow.
-The airport hit the headlines in November 2013 when it became the first airport to create a dedicated vaping area, which was located in Terminal 4.
-Heathrow Airport currently states on its website that you can use e-cigarettes within the premises but not beyond the gate area.
+Using e-cigarettes is banned at all UK airports.
+Heathrow briefly permitted the use of e-cigarettes and hit the headlines in November 2013 when it became the first airport to create a dedicated vaping area, which was located in Terminal 4.
+Heathrow Airport currently states on its website that passengers cannot use e-cigarettes within their premises.